Arshat-Rony/shop-website/README.md

-# Getting Started with Create React App
+# Getting Started with Dokan A simple application

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with *[Dokan a simple shop Application :](https://github.com/facebook/create-react-app).

-## Available Scripts
+## Project Overview.
+ Markup :
+        * Firstly this project is made with reactJs.
+        * We have first made a header with react router where you can change your route without refreshing your page.
+        * Then we add our product which needs to sell.
+        * Then we have added our reviews by fetching data and that data made by ownself.

 In the project directory, you can run: